CorniiDog/WhoopLibVEXCode/docs/ConfiguringOdomFusion/README.md

 # Configuring Odometry Fusion

 This will probably be one of the simplest tutorials out there.
 The odometry fusion is a module that manages the vision odometry and the wheel odometry to fuse them together as one odometry unit.
-It also acts as a simpleton for just wheel odometry only if necessary
+It also acts as a singleton for just wheel odometry only if necessary

 <!-- tabs:start -->